sbx-bnagle/ALCF-AR2022/_highlights/03_goulet.md

 {% include txt-intro.html
     blurb = "Ground motions and fault displacements from earthquakes threaten infrastructure.
 Computer-based simulations can provide insight on those earthquake hazards to help develop mitigation strategies.
-Led by researchers from the Southern California Earthquake Center, this INCITE project seeks to improve earthquake-modeling capabilities by integrating physics-based models into research software, validating ground motion simulation and hazard products, while improve code performance."
+Led by researchers from the Southern California Earthquake Center, this INCITE project seeks to improve earthquake-modeling capabilities by integrating physics-based models into research software, validating ground motion simulation and hazard products, while improving code performance."
 %}